Demi-urge/menace_sandbox/docs/module_synergy_grapher.md

 grapher.save(graph, format="pickle")
 ```

-## Data Sources
+## Graph Components & Scoring

-Edges combine four heuristics:
+Edges combine four signals that are weighted and summed to produce the final
+synergy score:

-* **Imports and shared dependencies** – direct imports and overlap in imported
+1. **Imports and shared dependencies** – direct imports and overlap in imported
    modules derived from the static import graph.
-* **Shared identifiers** – Jaccard similarity of variable, function and class
+2. **Shared identifiers** – Jaccard similarity of variable, function and class
    names extracted from each module's AST.
-* **Workflow co-occurrence** – pairs of modules that appear together in
+3. **Workflow co-occurrence** – pairs of modules that appear together in
    `workflows.db` or in historical synergy records.
-* **Docstring embeddings** – cosine similarity of module docstring embeddings
+4. **Docstring embeddings** – cosine similarity of module docstring embeddings
    stored in `sandbox_data/module_doc_embeddings.*`.

+Each component's contribution can be tuned via configuration coefficients.
+The
+edge `weight` is computed as the weighted sum of these components, providing a
+single metric for ranking relationships.

 ## Graph Metrics